northern-64bit/northern-64bit/README.md

 ### About me:
 - I'm interested in finance, mathematics and data science.
-- I'm can speak (native) swedish, (native) german & swiss german, english, (some) french & translate latin.
+- I can speak (native) swedish, (native) german & swiss german, english, (some) french & translate latin.
 - I'm always happy to collaborate on open source finance applications.
 - I'm living in sweden.
 - My goal is to become a quant.